 Frankie Graham was born and raised in the farming community of Lovelock, NV, the closest community to the Rochester mine.
 In her youth, Frankie was active with the local 4H and sports and graduated from Pershing County High School.
 After graduation, she took college courses in business at the University of Texas at Arlington and Western Nevada Community College.

 Frankie gained her first years of work experiences with a law firm in Lovelock, working during high school and then returning later in adulthood.
-In between, Frankie spent five formative years at the Rochester mine were in the geology, safety, and blasting departments between 1987 and 1993.
+In between, Frankie spent five formative years at the Rochester mine working in the geology, safety, and blasting departments between 1987 and 1993.
 During that time, she was featured as a member of the blasting crew in an article in the Lovelock Review Miner on women in non-traditional roles.

 Frankie left the mine site in 1993 and spent 13 years with the local school district working in the middle school office and, for five of those years, as the girls high school basketball coach.
 In 2012, Frankie returned to the Rochester team to work for the Human Resources department, and she has been a valued member of the team ever since!